Nwaneto/EloniQuiz/README.md

 # EloniQuiz
-A Quiz Web App for Assessment
+A Quiz Web App for Assessments